arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.05.16
+It's a trap!

+> Truffle oil is controversial as a flavoring ingredient, as most truffle oil is artificially produced and may lack the flavors or complexities of fresh truffles.
+(Wikipedia)

 ### 10.04.16
 A super beginner's guide to silk painting: